 The life, work and history of Aphra Behn: seventeenth century dramatist, poet of the erotic and bisexual, novelist, political propagandist and spy.
-Janet Todd’s new publication now available in the UK from all good bookshops (June 2017 by Fentum Press).
+Praise for the first hardback edition: ‘Fascinating scholarship.
+Todd conveys Behn’s vivacious character and the mores of the time.’
+The New York Times ‘Ground-breaking it reads quickly and lightly.
+Even Todd’s throwaway lines are steeped in learning.’
+Women’s Review of Books.
+Now available in the UK from all good bookshops (June 2017 by Fentum Press).

 Paperback June 2017